Alzheimer's is not a disease of old age

 Consciously reduce the time you spend on social media to conserve your mental energy.
 Instead of constantly scrolling through feeds, use your time for activities that truly benefit you—whether it's a good book, a conversation, or simply time in nature.
 Your brain needs breaks from constant stimulation to function effectively.

-Social impact: Cognitive health and democracy
+Cognitive health and democracy

 Dr. Nehls also discusses the broader societal consequences of cognitive decline, which he links to our modern lifestyle.
 A healthy society requires people who are capable of making informed and rational decisions.
 However, this ability is being weakened by constant social media consumption and the resulting mental overload.